patrvvvk/SwiftWeakClosure/README.md

 # Usage

 ## Weak Closure
 Use `?>` operator to cast the instance used in closure as a weak.
-The defined closure will not execute is the instance is `nil` at the moment of execution of outer wrapper closure.
+The defined closure will not execute if the instance is `nil` at the moment of execution of outer wrapper closure.

 ### Example: